BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

 <p>
     "The corner-stone of the temple is not higher than the lowest stone in its foundation"<br/>
-    <i>-Kahlil Gibran</i>
+    <i>-Kahlil Gibran¹⁸</i>
 </p>

 #### 2. Finding one's people
 <p>
-    I've noticed people who've found happiness in life have usually "found their people" and become part of a trusted inner circle.
+    I've noticed that people who've found happiness in life have usually "found their people" and become part of a trusted inner circle.
     Tenured professor, senior vice president, grandparent with lots of offspring.
     They're in deep alignment with a culture.
 </p>